Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

 \subsection{Experimental Setup}

-\textbf{Datasets and Triplet Data Generation.} Given a ground-truth dataset, we generate triplets based on the Euclidean distances of the data.
-To generate a triplet, we sample the indices $(i, j, k)$ of 3 items $x_i, x_j, x_k$ uniformly from the dataset and evaluate if $d(x_i, x_j) < d(x_i,x_k)$ or vice versa.
+\textbf{Triplet Generation.} Given a ground-truth dataset, we generate triplets based on the Euclidean distances of the data.
+To generate a triplet, we sample the indices $i, j, k$ of 3 items $x_i, x_j, x_k$ uniformly from the dataset and evaluate whether $ \vert \vert x_i - x_j \vert \vert^2 < \vert \vert x_i - x_k \vert \vert^2$ or vice versa.
 Accordingly, either the triplet $(i,j,k)$ or $(i,k,j)$ is added to the training set.
-For each dataset and experiment, unless specified otherwise, we generate $2 n d \log n$ triplets based on Euclidean distances, where $d$ refers to the dimension of the embedding space.
+For each dataset and experiment, unless specified otherwise, we generate $\lambda n d \log n$ triplets based on Euclidean distances, where $d$ refers to the dimension of the embedding space for some $\lambda \in \mathbb{N}$.
+We refer to $\lambda$ as the triplet multiplier.
+This is a known theoretical lower bound on the number of \textit{active} triplets required to reconstruct the original embedding up to similarity transformations \citep{jain2016finite}.
+In addition, our extensive empirical investigation also reveals that $2 n d \log n$ passively generated triplets also suffice to achieve good reconstructions of the original embedding (for instance, see the experiments on increasing number of triplets in Section \ref{sec:increasing_triplets}).
+Therefore, unless specified otherwise, we simply set $\lambda = 2$.
 Active algorithms have access to an oracle which can provide any queried triplet.

-We use a variety of datasets to generate training triplets for the ordinal embedding task.
-In the supplementary we summarize the properties of the datasets and describe in which experiment each of the datasets is used.
+\textbf{Datasets.} We use a variety of datasets to generate training triplets for the ordinal embedding task.
+The datasets range from a few hundred items to millions of items and from 2 dimensions to 784 dimensions.
+To enable better visual evaluation of the embeddings generated by the various algorithms, we consider a variety of 2D datasets from \citet{ClusteringDatasets}.
+For a thorough evaluation, we also consider a range of high-dimensional real (CHAR \citep{char_covtype}, USPS \citep{usps}, MNIST \citep{mnist}, Fashion MNIST \citep{fmnist}, KMNIST \citep{kmnist}, Forest Covertype \citep{char_covtype}) and synthetic datasets (Uniform, Mixture of Gaussians).
+In the supplementary (\ref{sec:description_datasets}) we summarize the properties of the datasets in detail and describe in which experiment each of the datasets is used.

 \textbf{Algorithms and Implementation.} Our library consists of all nine OE methods summarized in Table~\ref{tab:summary_of_methods} and the new OENN method.
 We implement all algorithms in Python 3.7 using the PyTorch library~\citep{NEURIPS2019_9015}, which allows us to use GPU resources for training.
+We describe our hardware settings in the supplementary (Section \ref{sec:experimental_setup}).
 We optimize all methods with a stochastic gradient descent using adaptive learning rates (ADAM~\cite{kingma2014adam}), with the exception of FORTE, which uses a line-search based on the implementation by~\cite{jain2016finite}.
-The parameter selection for each method is described in the supplementary.
+The parameter selection for each method is described in the supplementary (Section \ref{sec:experimental_setup}).